|

 HARMONY:

-English name derived from the vocabulary word, itself ultimately from the
+English name derived from the vocabulary word harmony, from

 harmony."